8 Best Cordless Screwdrivers (Save Time and Energy)

 Can a Cordless Screwdriver Drill Holes?

-While a cordless screwdriver is not ideally suited to the task of drilling holes, such a feat can be readily accomplished if care is taken.
+While a cordless screwdriver is not ideally suited to the task of drilling holes (simply because of much lower RPM), it is technically possible.

-One must first consider the type of surface that is to be drilled.
-Most cordless screwdrivers can easily drill softwoods and thin metal, drilling hardwood of thick metal surfaces is best avoided.
+You must first consider the type of surface that is to be drilled.
+Most cordless screwdrivers can easily drill softwoods and thin metal, drilling hardwood or thick metal surfaces is best avoided.

 It is also worth mentioning that many cordless screwdrivers feature a “drilling” symbol on their torque-adjusting collar.
 The presence of such a symbol generally means that the screwdriver in question has been engineered to withstand alternative use as a drill, if only for limited periods of time.